-Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunovic’s enticing creations.
+Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunović’s enticing creations.

-Milunovic attended the Belgrade Faculty of Fine Arts, then the École Nationale Supérieure des Beaux-Arts de Paris, where he studied in class of professor Vladimir Velickovic and visiting professors Marina Abramovic and Tony Brown, among others.
+Milunović attended the Belgrade Faculty of Fine Arts, the École Nationale Supérieure des Beaux-Arts de Paris, where he studied in the classes of professors Vladimir Veličković, Marina Abramović and Tony Brown, among others.
+Remarked, he became the Laureate of the Foundation Renoir (worked and lived in Pierre-August Renoir’s atelier).

-His work encompasses a wide range of disciplines, from painting, drawing and photography through to large-scale sculptures and installations.
+His work encompasses a wide range of disciplines, from painting, drawing, photography and video artworks through to large-scale sculptures and installations.
+By decontextualizing everyday objects, symbols or situations, Milunović provokes unease in the observer, a blend of alienation and curiosity.

 Since the mid 90s, Milunović has participated in numerous exhibitions across Europe.